roccolr/spotify_to_mp3/README.md

 # spotify_to_mp3

 A simple tool to download all your favorite tracks in good quality mp3s.
-The script is designed to work on a Linux based machine, so if you are a Windows user plase consider using wsl.
+The script is designed to work on a Linux based machine, so if you are a Windows user please consider using wsl.